Charlotte Pride Festival & Parade, August 21-22, 2021

-This page is designed to give local, regional and national media outlets the resources and tools they need to best cover the Charlotte Pride Festival and Parade.
-Below you will find several resources and important information, including recent press releases, street closure information and details on credentials, access, parking, live broadcasts and more.
+This page is designed to give local, regional and national media outlets the resources and tools they need to best cover the Charlotte Pride Festival and Parade, as well as other Charlotte Pride programs and events in 2020.
+Below you will find several resources and important information, including recent press releases and, as they are available, street closure information and details on credentials, access, parking, live broadcasts and more.
 Specific questions or other inquiries should be directed toward Charlotte Pride’s primary media contact.
 Official statements, comments and releases will be posted to our press release archive or available from our primary media contact.

 Latest Press Releases and Media Advisories:

 Click here for an archive of our most recent press releases, media advisories and statements.

 The following collateral may only be used for editorial purposes: